wellcaffeinated/intween/docs/guide/README.md

 move an object there smoothly.
 And if they click elsewhere _during_ the transition, we'd like to respond to that smoothly too.

-To do this we use `Smoothen()`.
+To do this we use `smoothen()`.
 Technically, this creates an operator that maps an Observable over [Frames](#frames) to animation states.

 An example is called for...